-The attached draft policy removes Trustees from the hiring process for Supervisory Officers and ensures a fair, consistent and transparent process that expressly incorporates the Board's Equitable Recruitment Policy, Procedure and Framework.
+The attached draft policy is in the form as approved by the Governance and Policy Committee.
+The policy removes Trustees from the hiring process for Supervisory Officers and ensures a fair, consistent and transparent process that expressly incorporates the Board's Equitable Recruitment Policy, Procedure and Framework.